 - In the Cloud drop-down list, select a cloud provider.
 For example, select Google Cloud.

-- In the Region map, choose where the you want the service to run.
-To do this, click the map and choose a region for the provider you selected, and then click OK.
+- Click the Region map and choose a region for the provider you selected, and then click OK.
 For your first event broker service, choose the region closest to your geographical location.
 For example, if you live in the United States, choose GKE - US Central (Iowa).

 - In the Broker Version drop-down list, leave the default version selected.